Five Questions You Must Ask Yourself When Buying a New Car

 This guide will provide you with information that may help save you thousands of dollars over the next several years, especially if you plan on financing your vehicle through a bank or finance company.

-Here are five initial things to ask yourself, and perhaps write down the answers to, once you’ve decided to purchasing a vehicle.
+Here are five initial things to ask yourself, and perhaps write down the answers to, once you’ve decided to purchase a vehicle.

 - What will you primarily use your vehicle for?
 (Ask yourself if you feel your needs will change over the next few years.)